 Edie Tsunami’s therapy with Tyler Engulfed, Ph.D. proceeded without incident for the first few sessions.
 Soon, however, Ms. Tsunami became belligerent, demanding that the Engulfed hold her hand throughout the sessions and then wanting to sit on his lap during the entire therapy hour.
 She cried and flailed about uncontrollably whenever Engulfed attempted to get her back into a chair.
 The demands accelerated and became more bizarre, including insisting that Engulfed watch her masturbate and that he have sex with her to simulate a rape that she allegedly endured as a child.

 Giving a client a dozen red roses, taking a client to dinner or for a drink at happy hour, or staying after hours in the office to chat while listening to music do not qualify as “sexual intimacies.”
-Such activities, however, would involve the superimposition of inappropriate activities on to a therapeutic relationship.
+Such activities, however, would, under normal circumstances, would be a superimposition of inappropriate activities on a therapeutic relationship.
 Casual social excursions outside the office become especially risky because they typically involve more self-disclosure on the part of the therapist and other behaviors that could easily be perceived by clients or students as courtship/dating rituals.
-Even if therapists had no motivations beyond platonic pleasantries, clients will likely become confused.
+Even if therapists had no motivations beyond platonic pleasantries, clients can become confused.

 Norman Breakup, L.M.F.T., felt lonely after a bitter divorce.
 He missed his teenage children and the companionship they provided.
 He began to single out several younger male and female clients on whom to shower extra attention, alternating among them for one-on-one experiences.
 Sometimes, he would sit and talk for up to 3 hours after a session.
 He often took them out to lunch and, sometimes, shopping afterward for gifts.
 Breakup felt shocked when one of the women complained to a licensing board that he “wined and then two-timed her.”